How to Travel from Kars to Batumi by Bus

 So what’s the situation with luggage?

 This is where it can get awkward.
 Marshrutkas generally only have a tiny space behind the last row of seats to store luggage.
 Your bag will either be slid under the last row of seats or squeezed between the back of the seat and the back door.
 Sometimes though, there might be other people with luggage too, or the marshrutka might be dropping products off to someone en route (therefore no luggage space!).
 In this circumstance, get ready to do some jiggery pokery to get your bag in a position that doesn’t block the way for everyone else in the marshrutka.
 (I have genuinely had situations where I have had my knees round my ears, and had to have my 20 kg backpack on my knees for a full journey in Armenia.
-But that’s a story for another time.)
+See our blog post on Armenia public transport here.)
 For popular routes, Kutaisi to Mestia as an example, the marshrutka might have an extension that they attach to the back of the vehicle.
 You don’t have to pay extra for your luggage.

 My advice is to pack light when visiting Georgia!